opencv/opencv/doc/tutorials/introduction/android_binary_package/O4A_SDK.markdown

     On production devices that have access to Google Play Market (and Internet) these packages will be installed from Market on the first start of an application using OpenCV Manager API.
 But devkits without Market or Internet connection require this packages to be installed manually.
     Install the Manager.apk and optional binary_pack.apk if it needed.
-See @ref manager_selection for details.
+See `Manager Selection` for details.

-@note Installation from Internet is the preferable way since OpenCV team may publish updated versions of this packages on the Market. \* `samples` folder contains sample applications projects and their prebuilt packages (APK).
+    @note Installation from Internet is the preferable way since OpenCV team may publish updated versions of this packages on the Market.

+-   `samples` folder contains sample applications projects and their prebuilt packages (APK).
 Import them into Eclipse workspace (like described below) and browse the code to learn possible ways of OpenCV use on Android.

 -   `doc` folder contains various OpenCV documentation in PDF format.
 It's also available online at
     <http://docs.opencv.org>.
     @note The most recent docs (nightly build) are at <http://docs.opencv.org/2.4>.
-Generally, it's more up-to-date, but can refer to not-yet-released functionality. ..
-TODO: I'm not sure that this is the best place to talk about OpenCV Manager
+Generally, it's more up-to-date, but can refer to not-yet-released functionality.
+    @todo I'm not sure that this is the best place to talk about OpenCV Manager

 Starting from version 2.4.3 OpenCV4Android SDK uses OpenCV Manager API for library initialization.
 OpenCV Manager is an Android service based solution providing the following benefits for OpenCV